 Obvious Missed Draw

 If there is a big pot going on and the river comes and the obvious draw got missed (like a flush draw), you can expect a bluff from your opponent who will try to take that big pot.
 If you have a decent hand you might want to re-raise and make them think twice about it.
 Pot Odds will help you decide what to do.
+US online poker players love to Bluff.

 When do you bluff?
 Chances are when there are a small amount of people in the pot, especially if its one on one.
 Chances are your opponent is thinking the same thing, so expect the bluff.
 It's very easy to trick just one person.
 Use your skills at evaluating the previous rounds and the board to determine what they might have.

-Bad Flop Doesn’t Stop Their Bluff
+Bad Flop Doesn’t Stop When are poker players Bluffing

 Joe Smoe bets pre-flop from a poor position, and the flop is something like 4, 4, 5, he is probably just trying to keep momentum going and bluff their way out of this hand.
 In this case you’re going to want to re-raise them if you know your opponent enough to know he probably hasn’t hit the flop and just has some overcards.
 If this is done correctly everyone should have folded out of the hand and leave you the pot, anyone still in the pot is to be watched.
 If you don’t hit on the turn, and they bet… you should just give the hand up.